EQAR/deqar-docs/docs/data_submission.md

 ### Report Creation

-A single creating agency must be clearly identified for each report.
+A single creating agency must be clearly identified for each report (see [Agency Identifiers](architecture_data_model.md#agency_identifiers).
 The creating agency is often, though not always, the same as the submitting agency.

 - **Agency\*** (<code>agency</code>; required; string)
 The agency which created the report must be provided for each report as an agency acronym or as a DEQAR agency ID.
 This allows the report to be linked to an existing agency record and makes it possible to validate and transform the submitted data in accordance with the agency's profile.